YousefElbrolosy/TheLastOfUs/README.md

 zombies.
 The objective of the game for the player is to survive as long as it takes in order to cure a sufficient number of zombies enough to build a community to survive the apocalypse.

+This Object Oriented Programming project was divided to 3 Milestones

+Milestone 1: Creating the skeleton (Hierarchy and Classes) Milestone 2: Implementing the Game Logic
+Milestone 3: Implementing the GUI (by JavaFx)

 Note:
 In order to run the file, you may need to have installed JavaFx manually on your computer